-Zheng Peijun hasn’t let China’s “zero-COVID” restrictions stop her having a good time.
+Zheng Peijun hasn’t let China’s “zero-COVID” restrictions stop her from having a good time.
 Before the pandemic, the 60-year-old used to go on vacations all over the world: to the United States, Southeast Asia, and a dozen different European countries.
 This year, she’s had to stay within China, but she’s traveling even more than before.
-This week, she’s spending the National Day holiday hiking with her … Continue reading As China’s Economy Stutters, the Elderly Are Emerging as Big Spenders
+This week, she’s spending the National Day holiday hiking with … Continue reading As China’s Economy Stutters, the Elderly Are Emerging as Big Spenders

 SHANGHAI — For years, Gu Hong has enjoyed visiting the local deli near her home.
 Whenever the 73-year-old didn’t feel like cooking, she’d wander down the street to buy a steaming plate of sweet-and-sour ribs.
 Then Shanghai went into lockdown, and everything changed.
 When Gu returned to the deli in June, she found herself barred from entering.
 “The staff said I had to scan the … Continue reading In ‘Zero-COVID’ China, the Elderly Are Becoming Ever More Marginalized